 But back to the real-world hardware at the center of this evolving Mixed Reality game: the gumball machine.

-I'm not sure how a gumball-style machine came into my head, but I know I wasn't the first person with this idea: to remake the classic corner-store fixture with new technology.
+You're not sure how a gumball-style machine came into your head, but you know you aren't the first person with this idea: to remake the classic corner-store fixture with new technology.

 The idea behind the Secret-Knock Gumball Machine is that it dispenses a gumball only when the secret rhythm ("Shave and a Haircut") is knocked on its front panel.
 A pretty cool project

 This was followed two years later by a refresh, by a Make: intern named Sam Scheiner

 In 2017, another version surfaced, on Hackster, controlled by text, via IFFFT: Text Machine, Get Gumball

 What you are interested in, above all, is connectivity.
 So you eliminate the "knock" part.

 Your secret, you are starting to think, would be a secret word, harvested from one of the many augmented reality images placed around District Hall.